numpy/numpy/doc/source/user/basics.creation.rst

  >>> np.linspace(1., 4., 6)
  array([ 1. ,  1.6,  2.2,  2.8,  3.4,  4. ])

-The advantage of this creation object is that you guarantee the number of elements and the starting and end point.
+The advantage of this creation function is that you guarantee the number of elements and the starting and end point.
 The previous ``arange(start, stop, step)`` will not include the value ``stop``.

-2 - 2D array creation objects
+2 - 2D array creation functions
 -----------------------------

-The 2D array creation objects e.g. :func:`numpy.eye`, :func:`numpy.diag`, and :func:`numpy.vander`
+The 2D array creation functions e.g. :func:`numpy.eye`, :func:`numpy.diag`, and :func:`numpy.vander`
 define properties of special matrices represented as 2D arrays.

 ``np.eye(n, m)`` defines a 2D identity matrix.
 The elements where i=j are 1